GitTorre/CloudBedlamLinuxN/README.md

 ### .NET (Mono) version is <a href="https://github.com/GitTorre/CloudBedlamLinux"><b>here</b></a>

+### Easy to use

+### Note:

-### Easy to use (Note: this has only been tested on Ubuntu 16.04 (Xenial Xerus)...
-There will be differences in some of the scripts you'll need to take into account for other distros, but for the most part, this should work on any mainline distro with a few mods only...)
+### This has only been rigorously tested on Ubuntu 16.04 LTS (Xenial Xerus)...
+There will be differences in some of the scripts you'll need to take into account for other distros (specifically, auto installation of required programs, for example...), but for the most part, this should work on most mainline distros with only a few mods...
+In general, if the Linux variant you want to run CB on supports installation of iproute2, stress, and stress-ng, then it's fine...

+### Obviously, you need to be <i><b>allowed</b></i> (so, by policy on your team...) to run binaries on the VMs that host your cloud services.
+Further, due to network emulation via tc (netem) running inside the kernel, you have to run CB as a sudo user.

+### Currently, there is no big red button (Stop) implemented, but it will be coming as this evolves into a system that can be remote controlled over SSH by a mutually trusted service.... --CT

 Step 0.